ajlkn/jquery.poptrox/README.md

-# jquery.poptrox: Popup galleries for jQuery
+# A lightbox gallery plugin for jQuery

-Adds popup galleries to jQuery.
-Heavily customizable, easy to use, and built to support images, YouTube videos, Vimeo videos, Soundcloud tracks, IFRAMEs, and AJAX content.
+Adds lightbox galleries to jQuery.
+Heavily customizable, easy to use, and built to support images, videos (YouTube, Vimeo, Wistia, Brightcove), Soundcloud tracks, IFRAMEs, and AJAX content.

 Requires jQuery 1.7+.